mavryk-network/bake.mavryk.org_content/en/mavbake/tutorials/how-to-bake-docker.md

 Make sure to backup your key in a secure location.
 You can get the key by running the following command:

    ```
-   cat /bake-buddy/signer/data/.tezos-signer/secret_keys
+   cat /mavpay/signer/data/.mavryk-signer/secret_keys
    ```

 Then, import the baker public key hash to MavBake node:

-Get the tz1-tz3 address which is the hashed public key of the baker key:
+Get the mv1-mv3 address which is the hashed public key of the baker key:

    ```
-   cat /bake-buddy/signer/data/.tezos-signer/public_key_hashs
+   cat /mavpay/signer/data/.mavryk-signer/public_key_hashs
    ```

 Import the hashed key to the MavBake node:

    ```
-   mavbake node client import secret key baker http://127.0.0.1:20090/tz1bcSYEMKBoMnsACXzixn5bmzcdYjagqjZF
+   mavbake node client import secret key baker http://127.0.0.1:20090/mv1WyiGYVL8D6CE81AYnQseALR6zh8v3J3Dr
    ```

-> Change the tz1bcSYEMKBoMnsACXzixn5bmzcdYjagqjZF to the hashed key you got from the previous command.
+> Change the mv1WyiGYVL8D6CE81AYnQseALR6zh8v3J3Dr to the hashed key you got from the previous command.

 Finally, change the permissions of the newly generated keys to be readable by the ascend user and group which runs the MavBake node:

    ```
-   chown -R ascend:ascend /bake-buddy/
+   chown -R ascend:ascend /mavpay/
    ```

-#### Register Ledger key as baker on the Tezos blockchain
+#### Register Ledger key as baker on the Mavryk blockchain
 For this step your node level must be synced with the latest block on the blockchain explorer.
-You must also temporarily open your Ledger Tezos Wallet app to register your key as a baker (__note__: as well as when voting).
-For all other baker operations, you must use the Tezos Baking app.
+You must also temporarily open your Ledger Mavryk Wallet app to register your key as a baker (__note__: as well as when voting).
+For all other baker operations, you must use the Mavryk Baking app.

    ```
    mavbake register-key